Te Kete Ipurangi Navigation:

 The progress and consistency tool supports teachers' professional judgments for mathematics, reading, and writing to improve the measurement of learner progress over time.

-Find up-to-date resources which support schools to share information with parents and whānau.
+Find up-to-date resources that support schools to share information with parents and whānau.

 e-asTTle Writing Webinar